Creating winning event proposals is a great way to build your event business and your success in the industry.

 Let me know in the comments below…

 And remember, write as much detail as you’d like.
-Thousands of event planners join us each week for insights and information, and your comment may help another planner win their dream event!
+Thousands of event planners read this blog for insights and information, and your comment may help another planner win their dream event!

 If you know another event planner who could use these tips, forward this email.